a7d-corp/homelab-clusters-fleet/docs/networking.md

 - Kubernetes API VIP: `172.27.0.61`
 - Nginx ingress VIP: `172.27.0.62`

+## Kubernetes API VIP

+- `kube-vip` is deployed via static pods on the control plane nodes in order to advertise the VIP via BGP.

 ## Loadbalancer services

 - Each cluster is allocated a `/27` service subnet (e.g. `172.27.0.0/27`).